 For an overview of the scholarship application process and the procedures that follow, refer to the CIPE Summer Scholarships Infographic.

 Info sessions for CIPE Summer Scholarships for 2020 will be held at these dates and times.
 Each session will include a short briefing (slides available here) and time for questions:

 “The limits of my language,” writes Ludwig Wittgenstein, “mean the limits of my world.”
 In order to cultivate students capable of navigating diverse cultures in an interconnected world, Yale-NUS strives to be a place where the study of foreign languages is vigorously encouraged and supported.

 As a liberal arts college whose student population includes many diasporic Singaporean Chinese and international students with strong interests in China, Yale-NUS College is uniquely poised for the education of tomorrow’s leaders in myriad China-related fields.
 To this end, robust training in Chinese language is crucial.
 The Scholarship focuses on funding students on full-immersion language programmes over the summer for the costs of tuition and accommodation.

 In order to receive the scholarship, students must apply directly – and gain admission – to one of the following seven sites approved by Yale-NUS faculty and administrators:

-Full-time enrolled Yale-NUS students in good academic and disciplinary standing are eligible to apply for these scholarships.
-Successful applicants will demonstrate the following in a 300-400 word essay:
+Successful applicants will demonstrate the following in a 200-300 word essay:

 If you’ve studied Chinese through the Singapore school system, HBA, PiB, ICLP, and IUP are more suitable.
-You will most probably place into the 4th or 5th year level at these programs.
+You will most probably place into the 4th or 5th year level at these programmes.
 Further, at ICLP and IUP, you will have the opportunity to tailor individual tutorials to your specific interests and proficiency.